lollipopman/bash-ini-builtin-blog-post/README.md

 Bash provides an `internal_getopt` function which is akin to `getopt(3)`, but uses Bash's internal `WORD_LIST` structure.
-We parse our mandatory argument `-t` for the name of the associative array which will contain our INI section names.
+We parse our mandatory argument `-a` for the name of the associative array which will contain our INI section names.
 We parse our optional `-u` argument which specifies an alternative [file descriptor](https://en.wikipedia.org/wiki/File_descriptor) to read from